HD 50499: Planetary system

 The planet was discovered by four team members including Steven Vogt in 2005 using their radial velocity method, which used to measure changes in red- and blue-shifting of the star that indicate the presence of planets caused by gravitational tug.
 There is also a linear trend in the radial velocities, which may indicate an additional outer planet.
 The best two-planet model gives a different period and mass for the inner planet (9.8 years and 3.4 Jupiter masses), with an outer planet of 2.1 Jupiter masses in a 37-year orbit.
 However the two-planet model does not represent a significant improvement over the model with one planet and a linear trend, so more observations are needed to constrain the parameters of the outer planet.

-Rickman et al. (2019) gave updated models of the planets and their orbits, shown below.
-HD 50499c is listed as a confirmed planet as of 2020.
+Rickman et al. (2019) gave an updated model of the planet and its orbit, and confirmed the presence of a second planet, HD 50499 c, with a period of about 24 years.